Kryzhanivsky/Space2Study/README.md

 SpaceToStudy project is a platform where experts in various fields share their knowledge and students can learn from the best.
 Here you can find the proper training course, find a tutor, or find students and receive feedback from them.

 ## My contribution:
-- Acted as a team leader.
+Acted as a team leader.
 I worked on both the server and client side, distributed tasks, monitored code quality and team performance.

 Frontend:
 - Google service connection
-- email sending\confirmation functionality
+- Email sending\confirmation functionality
-- secret token generation
+- Secret token generation
 - Registration form + field validation
-- category\subject search and filtering functionality
+- Category\subject search and filtering functionality
-- modal window for content and for closing confirmation
+- Modal window for content and for closing confirmation

 Backend:
 - Email service